How to Close a Texas Business in 8 Steps

 Second, after obtaining the Certificate of Dissolution, you will need to complete and file the required corporate dissolution paperwork with the Secretary of State.
 After those termination forms are submitted and your business has paid any filing fees, the Secretary of State considers your business closed.
 Now, you have one last step.

-This is important should you or your business be sued or audited by the IRS as you will need proof of proper dissolution.
-Make sure you keep copies of:
+This is important should you or your business be sued by zombie debt buyers, or audited by the IRS, as you will need proof of the distinction between you and your business as well as its proper dissolution.
+In addition to standard documents, such as an LLC operating agreement and annual meeting minutes, at a minimum, make sure to document copies of:

 - Employment tax records